-The school consists of two broad sub-schools: Early Years and Primary (Kindergarten - Year 6) and Secondary School (Years 7 - 12).
+The school consists of two broad sub-schools: Early Years and Primary (Preschool - Year 6) and Secondary School (Years 7 - 12).
+Each Assistant Principal has leadership of a sub-school.

 Classes are vertically grouped in the Primary sector and for some subjects in Secondary.
 Classes are generally small and allow for individual support of students.